 So they have to shout down Kennedy whenever he's answering the question.

-So the main thing they wanted to do is prevent him from talking and use their their angry question asking as the only thing anybody remembered.
+So the main thing they wanted to do is prevent him from talking and use their angry question asking as the only thing anybody remembered.

-But they had to shut up Kennedy every time he tried to respond, because when he responds, he sounds completely reasonable.
+But they had to shut up Kennedy every time he tried to respond because when he responds, he sounds completely reasonable.

 So what that meant is that they had to interrupt him before they had concocted something smart to say, and they were not clever enough to be both interrupters and to say a smart thing with the interruption.

-So what happened was their interruptions, which was the main thing.
+So what happened was their interruptions, which was the main thing, the main thing was to interrupt to prevent him from speaking.

-So it didn't matter what they said, they just had to say something, and it looked like several times they didn't have anything smart to say and probably knew it.
+And it looked like several times they didn't have anything smart to say and probably knew it.

 So they just said something.

-So you have to watch it and then ask yourself how many times they they interrupted and they just said like a word salad, and Kennedy was saying stuff like, you're just babbling now.
+So you have to watch it and then ask yourself how many times they interrupted and they just said like word salad.

 You're talking nonsense.